a3huang/dsp/statistics/8-3-scoring.md

 |1000|1.62|10.16|10.03|(86.00, 118.00)|
 |10000|1.88|10.15|9.97|(86.00, 118.00)|

-We see that as n increases, the values of bias, RMSE, and standard error seem to remain largely the same.
-In contrast, if we hold n = 10,000 constant and vary lambda, we get the following results:
+We see that as n increases, the values of bias, RMSE, and standard error all seem to remain largely the same.
+In contrast, if we hold n = 10,000 constant and let lambda vary, we obtain the following results:

 |Lambda|Bias|RMSE|Standard Error|90% Confidence Interval|
 |:---|:---:|:---:|:---:|:---:|